ModelarData/ModelarDB/README.md

 ModelarDB intentionally does not gather usage data.
-So, all users are highly encouraged to post comments, suggestions, and bugs as GitHub issues, especially if a limitation of ModelarDB prevents it from used in a particular domain.
+So, all users are highly encouraged to post comments, suggestions, and bugs as GitHub issues, especially if a limitation of ModelarDB prevents it from being used in a particular domain.

 ## Installation
 1. Install the Java Development Kit\*